An Introduction to the

 number of chips on our GIGABYTE boards were listed in these manuals.
 However, most likely due to the cost of support, most PC

-The Location of a PC's First InstructionVirtually every PC, since the very first IBM® Personal Computer produced in 1981, to the latest Intel® or AMD® based PC, has had exactly the same Memory address hard-wired into its CPU as a reference for its first instruction![6]
-This means every PC's CPU will always begin executing machine code instructions from essentially the same location inside its BIOS chip, or for PCs that must first move (or decompress) their BIOS code to Memory, from an equivalent location in Memory.
+The Memory Location of a PC's First InstructionVirtually every PC, since the very first IBM® Personal Computer produced in 1981, to the latest Intel® or AMD® based PC, has had exactly the same Memory address hard-wired into its CPU as a reference for its first instruction![16]
+This means every x86 PC's CPU always begins executing machine code instructions from essentially the same location inside its BIOS chip.
 That address is: F000:FFF0 (in Segment:Offset notation) or: FFFF0h (in Linear notation).
 You may also find it represented by FFFF:0000 [See Figure 1 below; as listed in IBM's original Technical Reference manual; P/N 6025008], or as just FFFF:0 (in Normalized Segment:Offset notation).
 [Read Section 3 of our page on Segment:Offset Addressing to understand why FFFF:0 is equivalent to the Segment:Offset pair F000:FFF0.]
 IBM® named this address the "Power On Reset Vector " and it always contains a far jump instruction to the beginning of the BIOS chip's Power-on RESET code.
-Here's a display of what you'd find in that location and the next 12 bytes of an original IBM® PC's BIOS chip:
+Here's a display of what you'd find in that location and the next 11 bytes of an original IBM® PC's BIOS chip:

 code listing for the location of the Power On RESET code in the "JMP RESET" instruction.
 This is exactly how the